perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 	- Microsoft System Centre Configuration Manager

 #### Microsoft Update Automatic Updates
+- **Who is it most suitable for?**
-- For consumers and small business fewer than
+	- Computers and small businesses with fewer than 50 computers
+	- Upd

 ## Tutorial Revision Questions
 ### Lecture 4